Have you ever considered what your knees go through on a daily basis? Just being able to stand straight depends on our knees.

 Exercises for Seniors with Bad Knees

-Don’t allow stiffness or pain in your knees to stop you from doing what you want to do – use these exercises to strengthen your muscles, which will help to relieve the pain in your knees.
+Don’t allow stiffness or pain in your knees to stop you from doing what you want to do – use these knee exercises for seniors to strengthen your muscles, which will help to relieve the pain in your knees.

 Calf raises